 Fostering respectful, supportive, and inclusive work environments within and across branches, departments, clusters, and sites.

-Head Start Program emphasizes the importance of early identification of health or mental health needs, which, if undetected or untreated, might cause learning difficulties.
+Our Programs emphasize the importance of early identification of health or mental health needs, which, if undetected or untreated, might cause learning difficulties.
 The program will make every effort to ensure that your child is connected to a doctor or clinic to receive a complete age appropriate health assessment as recommended by his/her physician.
 We call this "medical home."
 Appropriate dental care recommended by the child's regular dentist is called "dental home and health insurance coverage.

 In order to comply with community care licensing regulations and Head Start mandates, all children enrolled in the program must have on file the following: